marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 of views, business logic, model entities, data access, security, etc., in addition to many hours of unit testing, functional testing, integrated testing and so on.

+Fortunately, our application can benefit from authentication and authorization features without much effort.
+Authentication and authorization are ubiquitous in web applications.
+Because of this, Microsoft provides a package of files to be transparently installed in ASP.NET Core projects without such features.
+It's called ASP.NET Core Identity.

+To apply ASP.NET Core Identity in our solution, we need to right-click the project, click Add Scaffolded Item and then choose the Add option.
+That will open a new Add Scaffold dialog window.

+[PICTURE XXXX]

 - The sensitive points in our application (such as the cart and checkout screens) are vulnerable to hackers, robots and other types of malicious software that can